bart0sh/enhancements/keps/sig-cluster-lifecycle/kubeadm/20190506-kubeadm-machine-output.md

 ```

 ### Risks and Mitigations

-**Risk**: Not including support for [versioned output](#parity-with-kubectl-and-versioned-output) in the stated [goals](#goals) could possibly result in an implied judgement of versioned output, when that's not the reasoning behind omitting it from this KEP.

-*Mitigation*: The [Alpha -> Beta](#alpha---beta-graduation) graduation criteria requires a thorough discussion about versioned output.

 **Risk**: At first glance it may appear this KEP breaks compatibility with the existing output format for `kubeadm token list`, but that's not the case.